xyzhang30/Breakout_Game/README.md

      * multi-hit bricks
      * cross-bomb bricks
      * power-up bricks
-   * 3 powerups (randomly generated on specified bricks)
+   * 3 power-ups (randomly generated on specified bricks)
      * speeding up the ball
      * adding a new ball
      * lengthening the paddle
-   * 6 cheatkeys
+   * 6 cheat-keys
      * increase life
      * skip current level
      * jump to a specific level